deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 ## Daemonset Not Allowed to Request apiserver

 By default, DeepFlow Agent runs in K8s as a Daemonset.
 However, in some cases, to protect the apiserver from overload, Daemonset is not allowed to request the apiserver.
-In this case, a similar method to "No Permission to Deploy Daemonset" in this document can be used for deployment:
+In this case, a similar method to the "No Permission to Deploy Daemonset" described in this document can be used for deployment:

-- Deploy a deepflow-agent deployment, only responsible for list-watch apiserver and synchronizing K8s resource information
+- Deploy a deepflow-agent deployment, which is only responsible for list-watching the apiserver and synchronizing K8s resource information
 - Deploy a deepflow-agent daemonset, where no Pod will list-watch the apiserver

 ## deepflow-agent Not Allowed to Request apiserver

-deepflow-server relies on the K8s resource information reported by deepflow-agent to achieve AutoTagging capability.
+deepflow-server relies on K8s resource information reported by deepflow-agent to achieve AutoTagging capability.
 When your environment does not allow deepflow-agent to directly watch the K8s apiserver, you can implement a pseudo-deepflow-agent specifically for synchronizing K8s resources.
 This pseudo-deepflow-agent needs to implement the following functions:

 - Periodically list-watch the K8s apiserver to obtain the latest K8s resource information
-- Report K8s resource information by calling the gRPC interface of deepflow-server
+- Report K8s resource information to deepflow-server via gRPC interface

 ### gRPC Interface